Topological 8d $\mathcal{N}=1$ Gauge Theory: Novel Floer Homologies, and $A_\infty$-categories of Six, Five, and Four-Manifolds: A Floer Homology of Seven-Manifolds

 In other words, the $|\mathcal{O}\rangle$'s which span the relevant $\mathcal{Q}$-cohomology of states in Spin$(7)$ theory are actually ground states that are therefore time-invariant.
 In particular, for Spin$(7)$ theory on $\text{Spin}(7) = G_2 \times \R$ with $\mathbb R$ as the time coordinate, its relevant spectrum of states is associated only with the $G_2$-manifold.

 With $\text{Spin}(7) = G_2 \times \R$, the $G_2$-manifold is the far boundary of the Spin$(7)$-manifold and one needs to specify ``boundary conditions'' on the $G_2$-manifold to compute the path integral.
 We can do this by first defining a restriction of the fields to the $G_2$-manifold, which we shall denote as $\Psi_{G_2}$, and then specifying boundary values for these restrictions.
 Doing this is equivalent to inserting in the path integral, an operator functional $F_7(\Psi_{G_2})$ that is nonvanishing in the ${\mathcal{Q}}$-cohomology (so that the path integral will continue to be topological).
-This means that the corresponding partition function of Spin$(7)$ theory can be computed as~\cite[eqn.~(4.12)]{witten-1988-topol-quant}\footnote{ The Spin$(7)$ instanton equation is elliptic~\cite[$\S$2.2]{donaldson-2009-gauge-theor-ii}, so the virtual dimension of its moduli space will be zero, whence just as in Vafa-Witten theory, it is a balanced TQFT.
-Thus, one can define the partition function. }
+This means that the corresponding partition function of Spin$(7)$ theory can be computed as~\cite[eqn.~(4.12)]{witten-1988-topol-quant}\footnote{ The partition function of Spin$(7)$ theory on $G_2 \times \mathbb{R}$ can be defined if it were a balanced TQFT like Vafa-Witten theory.
+This requires the virtual dimension of its moduli space to be zero, i.e., the difference between the number of fermion zero-modes of the theory to be zero.
+Note that fermion zero-modes are static and are thus time-invariant, i.e., they have no $t$ dependence.
+Hence, they are actually insensitive to the geometry of the $t$-direction, which is $\mathbb{R}$ in our case.
+So, if we were to replace $\mathbb{R}$ with $S^1$, the fermion zero-modes would not be affected; in particular, their numbers, and thus difference, would not change.
+On $G_2 \times S^1$, this difference between fermion zero-modes is the index of the elliptic operator associated to the (linearized) Spin$(7)$ instanton equation (modulo gauge equivalence) on $G_2 \times S^1$ \cite{lewis-1998-spin-instan}.
+Therefore, for an appropriate choice of a $G_2$-manifold and $G$ such that the index is zero, Spin$(7)$ theory on $G_2 \times \R$ is a balanced TQFT and thus, its partition function can be defined.
+We shall henceforth assume such a choice of a $G_2$-manifold and $G$; specifically, we choose a $G_2$-manifold and $G$ such that, when evaluated over the fundamental class of $G_2 \times S^1$, $p_1(G_2) \text{ch}_2(\text{ad}(G)) = 24 \text{ch}_4(\text{ad}(G))$ (where $p_1(G_2)$ is the first Pontrjagin class of the $G_2$-manifold and $\text{ch}_k(\text{ad}(G))$ is the degree-$2k$ component of the Chern character of $\text{ad}(G)$). }

 Since we have demonstrated in the previous subsection that Spin$(7)$ theory on $G_2 \times \R$ can be expressed as a 1d SQM model in $\mathfrak{A}_7$, we can thus write the partition function as